emtee40/FMHY-wiki/Stream-Site-Grading.md

 Community Favorites: 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟

 ***
+## Cineby
+### Score: 20/20
+1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
+1. Auto-switches through all its sources if they fail. ✔️
+1. Site does have episode auto-next across all servers. ✔️
+1. UI is solid, feels clean and modern. ✔️
+1. The site has watch lists + history, and you can login to sync them across devices. ✔️
+1. Has sorting options + watch history based recommendations when you login. ✔️
+1. Disabling ads in settings removes new tab/window popups, can be used without an adblocker. ✔️
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom player. ✔️
+1. Has built in watch parties. ✔️

+Community Favorites: 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟

+***
 ## Hexa
 ### Score: 20/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️